Spagettileg/Amber-Club/README.md

 2. Aroma
 3. Taste

+**Footer** (repeated on all pages) includes please drink responsibility narrative and link to external website.
+Trading links to gallery and shopping.
+Social media links and fonts secured from bootstrap / font awesome5.
+The links are wired to Whiskey-Drops' respective social media sites.
+Again, the .hover pseudo class has been used to provide a background colour change (pencil grey to yellow) and font colour change too.
+Site links allow the use to access about, contact us, cookies, faqs, privacy policy and terms & conditions.
+The lower footing allows for Whiskey-Dropp' business operating years, powered by Javascript, copyright and web designer information.

-Important- The products on show are for illustration purposes only and have not been wired to a formal ordering and payments process.
-This upgrade is planned for a future release.
+**Important** - *The products on show are for illustration purposes only and have not been wired to a formal ordering and payments process.
+This upgrade is planned for a future release.*

 ## Tests
 A user [testing matrix](https://github.com/Spagettileg/Whiskey-Drop/blob/master/testing/user-testing-whiskey-dropvfinal.zip) has been produced in MS Excel, but saved as .pdf to visualize here on GitHub.
 It outlines the various tests I made to ensure the site renders consistently across different platforms, and that each functionality behaves as intended.